comit-network/create-comit-app/new_project/examples/erc20_btc/README.md

 ## How to run this example

-1. Make sure you have an environment setup through `create-comit-app`,
+1. Run `yarn env` to setup the environment.

+In a separate terminal:

-2. Run `yarn install` to install the necessary dependencies,
+1. Run `yarn install` to install the necessary dependencies,
-3. Run `yarn swap` to start the swap,
+2. Run `yarn swap` to start the swap,
-4. Press `Enter` when asked to continue,
+3. Press `Enter` when asked to continue,
-5. Profit!
+4. Profit!